19TH INTERNATIONAL CONFERENCE ON NATIVE AND NON-NATIVE ACCENTS OF ENGLISH

 pronunciation teacher training

-Information on our previous conferences can be found at filolog.uni.lodz.pl/accents under Abstracts.
+Information on our previous conferences can be found at https://filolog.uni.lodz.pl/accents under Abstracts.
 Please send all conference related questions to accents@uni.lodz.pl

 All information regarding the registration fee, conference venue and recommended conference hotel will be available in early autumn.